TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-11.md

 ...</pre>
 {{</ original-tab >}}
 {{</ codetab >}}

+We will use this color later on, when adding a message to the message log that the player went down one floor.

 We'll also need a new tile type to represent the downward stairs in the dungeon.
 Typically, roguelikes represent this with the `>` character, and we'll do the same.
 Add the following to `tile_types.py`: